 Some of the Company's investments were acquired from banks or other lenders in the secondary markets.
-However, as the Company has grown it has become harder to source secondary market opportunities of a suitable scale - but where they can be found, secondary market loans have performance history that permits credit analysis on actual results rather than financial forecasts.
-Additionally, research shows that infrastructure loans improve in credit quality over time so secondary loans in many cases have improved in credit quality from the time of their origination.
+This enabled a relatively rapid deployment of capital, since primary market transactions in infrastructure debt can often take a considerable time to execute.
+In addition, secondary market loans have performance history that permits credit analysis on actual results rather than financial forecasts.
+Finally, research3 shows that infrastructure loans improve in credit quality over time so secondary loans in many cases have improved in credit quality from the time of their initial origination.